Understanding Depression and Suicide Risk

 The Takeaway

 Depression with suicidal ideation should not be managed alone.
-If experiencing suicidal thoughts, seek professional help immediately.
+If you're experiencing suicidal thoughts, seek professional help immediately.
 For support, call the National Suicide Prevention Lifeline at 800-273-8255 or reach out to a trusted person or emergency services.